BuildFarBox/FarBox-Doc/docs/2 Template & API/2 get-data.markdown

 - `desc`, DESC order by `date` (default value)
 - `asc`, ASC order by `date`
 - `position`, ASC order by the `position` field that owner customed
-- `score`, the recent hotest documents sorted by the dig score
+- `score`, the recent hottest documents sorted by the dig score
 - `_score`, same to `score`, but the dig score is customed by the owner
 - `-m_date`, DESC order by `m_date`, a new comment on a document will update the m_date